markmusic27/elo-rating-algorithm/README.md

 <img src="graph/graph2.png">

-The idea is that the more of the curve is to the right of
+**The idea is that the more of the curve is to the right of 0, the more likely that player is to win.**

+_Basically, the Elo Rating Algorithm is designed so that if a player has a rating that is 400 points more than another player, they are 10 times more likely to win._

+So in the curve, the area to the right of 0 would be 10 times the area of the curve to the left of 0.

+**_If you turn that into a formula, this is the formula that you would get:_**